diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

     return value == null? "": Bytes.toString(value);
 }
 ```
-We can already see how there is a need for utility functions when using HBase. `There are an increasing number of abstractions being built atop HBase to deal with this lowlevel interaction`, but it’s important to understand how this works and how storage choices make a difference.
+We can already see how there is a need for utility functions when using HBase. `There are an increasing number of abstractions being built atop HBase to deal with this low-level interaction`, but it’s important to understand how this works and how storage choices make a difference.

 `One of the strengths of HBase over a relational database is that you don’t have to specify all the columns up front`.
 So, if each station now has at least these three attributes but there are hundreds of optional ones, `in the future we can just insert them without modifying the schema`.
 (Our application’s reading and writing code would, of course, need to be changed.
 The example code might change in this case to looping through Result rather than grabbing each value explicitly.)